kailask/parallelization-experiments/README.md

 # Parallelization Experiments

+An assortment of small projects in parallelization and synchronization mechanisms:

+* Mutual Exclusion
+* Parallel Scheduling
+* Concurrent Data Structures
+* Barriers
+* Memory Consistency Models

 ## Acknowledgements

-Some of these experiments were completed as part of coursework for [CSE 113: Parallel Programming](https://courses.soe.ucsc.edu/courses/cse113).
+Some of these projects were completed as part of coursework for [CSE 113: Parallel Programming](https://courses.soe.ucsc.edu/courses/cse113).